 Discover the History of the Valley

-Welcome to Hedley (population 242), a town filled with legends of the people who settled in this area.
+Welcome to Hedley (population 242), a quaint town that holds the legends of the regions settlers near and dear.
 You’ll find it on Hwy 3, 30 minutes east of Princeton, an hour west of Penticton and three and a half hours from Vancouver.

 Hedley Top 10 List